zenml-io/zenml/docs/book/stack_components/container_registry.md

     def prepare_image_push(self, image_name: str) -> None:
-        """Method that subclasses can overwrite to do any necessary checks or preparations before an image gets pushed.
+        """Method that subclasses can overwrite to do any necessary checks or preparations before an image gets pushed."""

-        Args:
-            image_name: Name of the docker image that will be pushed.
-        """

     def push_image(self, image_name: str) -> None:
-        """Pushes a docker image.
+        """Pushes a docker image."""

-        Args:
-            image_name: Name of the docker image that will be pushed.

-        Raises:
-            ValueError: If the image name is not associated with this container registry.
-        """
         if not image_name.startswith(self.uri):
             raise ValueError(
                 f"Docker image `{image_name}` does not belong to container "